 Fortunately, there are many steps you can take to ensure that your allergies are controlled at home.
 These steps are mainly geared toward reducing the allergens that enter your abode.
-In order to effectively allergy-proof your home, you may have to deal with the issue in a detailed manner.
+To effectively allergy-proof your home, you may have to deal with the issue in a detailed manner.

 Get some air purifiers to clear the air of allergens as much as possible.
 A true HEPA filter or activated charcoal filter would be best here, as it absorbs the particles and doesn’t let it get out at all.
 Activated charcoal filters would also absorb odors and smells that could trigger your allergies without warning.

 To save space, you can get a wall-mounted purifier or one with a slim and sleek design.
 If your allergies tend to act up while you’re sleeping, try positioning your bedroom purifier toward your head during the night.